URI-ABD/cakes-paper/reviewer-response.md

 the assumption on the LFD is not satisfied, then an extra log factor would appear in the cost.*

-write in plain english right after eq 2.3, explaining in plain english the rationale for the min(2,x) expansion: namely, we don't think the very low LFD would be representative of what we'd see if we massively increased the radius
+write in plain english right after eq 2.3, explaining in plain english the rationale for the min(2,x) expansion: namely, we don't think the very low LFD would be representative of what we'd see if we massively increased the radius (TODO Morgan)

 *The discussion on LFD after its definition line 141 is hard to understand: there are 2 parameters in the definition of LFD (r_1 and r_2), but the